 The current damage has been caused by a combination of different factors, beginning with the storms in autumn 2017 and spring 2018, leading to a high deadwood occurrence.
-The very dry and hot summers of 2018 and 2019 worsened the situation in some regions due to insect infestations fed on the large amount of dead wood and the heightened susceptibility due to the drought.
-180,000 ha of damage, accumulated by the end of 2019, represent about 1.6% of the total forest area in Germany.
+The very dry and hot summers of 2018, 2019 and 2020, accompanied by intense insect infestations, worsened the situation in some regions.
+277,000 hectare of damage, accumulated by the end of 2020, represent about 2.4% of the total forest area in Germany.

 The causes differ for each tree species.
-In the case of spruce, bark beetles (Ips typographus, Pityogenes chalcographus) are mainly responsible for the damage.
+In the case of spruce, the tree species with the highest share of damage, bark beetles (Ips typographus, Pityogenes chalcographus) are mainly responsible for the damage.
 Due to the already considerable damage in 2018, these could spread further in the weakened spruce stands.
 Vital spruce can defend itself against initial infestation by producing resin that surrounds and kills beetles at the bore hole but not against mass infestation.
 Drought, however, causes a limited resin production.